samirelanduk/atomium/docs/source/overview.rst

 retrieving atoms etc.

 The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.
+They have ``downstream_residue`` and ``upstream_residue`` attributes for getting the next and previous residue in their chain respectively.

 Pdb Small Molecules